 - Aqua Crystal

-We’ve read more than enough verified generic refrigerator water filter reviews to know they work.
+We’ve read more than enough verified generic refrigerator water filter reports to know they work.
 We’ve also researched a long and growing list of water filtration products.

 Refrigerator filters are basic in nature, and OEM filters are overpriced.
 People all over the country are happy with their generic filters and haven’t noticed a drop in the quality of their filtered water since switching from OEM to generic.